 QR4.4.9 Summary

 5. Quark.
 A quark is a standing wave of three extreme photons in a plane, where an up quark is a head-tail-tail collision, and a down quark is a head-head-tail collision.
-The net result in both cases gives mass, the remainders give one-third charges, and movement transfers processing to give energy.
+The net result in both cases gives mass, the remainders give one-third charges, and its movement transfers processing to give energy.

 6. Anti-matter.
 Anti-matter versions of electrons, neutrinos, and quarks arise by reversing their processing, to give the same mass but an opposite charge remainder.